Low Value Medical Care and Revenue Cycle Management

-It seems that media outlets are talking more and more about medical debt that patients are piling up.
+It seems that media outlets are talking more and more about the medical debt that patients are piling up.
 Even as our economy rebounds, the amount of money that people owe hospitals is deep.
 And as bad as it is to hear that patients are dealing with medical debt, it’s just as bad for hospitals: when you incur a longer-than-normal revenue cycle, it bogs down operations.

 In many of these cases, the doctor certainly knows best.
-However, it’s worth considering the impact that these low value tests and treatments have on revenue cycle management.
+However, it’s worth considering the impact that these low-value tests and treatments have on revenue cycle management.